-In February 2014 the Council approved a net revenue budget for 2014-15 of £17.831m.
+In February 2015 the Council approved a net revenue budget for 2015-16 of £16.807m.
 This enabled the Council to implement a council tax freeze in line with Government's recommendations and therefore qualify for Section 31 council tax freeze grant funding.
+The budget strategy was to keep budget growth to a minimum, whilst achieving the savings target of £1.218m.
+Additional investment of £100k was made in street cleansing, as this was identified as a priority area during budget consultation.

-As highlighted above, the current economic climate has had a considerable impact on the Council's financial position, particularly due to its strong reliance on revenue from interest on reserves and fees and charges.
-The Council has monitored its budget position very closely during the course of the year and has encouraged managers to make efficiency savings wherever possible.
-As a result the Council has managed to make the required transfers to Earmarked Reserves as planned in the budget and during in-year budget monitoring.
+The Council has monitored its budget position very closely during the course of the year and has encouraged managers to make savings wherever possible in order to counteract budget pressures.
+Strict controls over recruitment were maintained and managers were encouraged to identify efficiency savings and delay spending where possible where this would not adversely impact on service delivery.
+As a result, the Council has managed to make the required transfers to Earmarked Reserves as planned in the budget and during in-year budget monitoring.